robwierzbowski/eslint-robBnB/README.md

 ### Overriding configuration and rules

-ESlint's new flat configuration file deep merges all configuration objects with a file glob that matches the file being linted.
+ESlint's new flat configuration system deep merges all configuration objects with a file glob that matches the file being linted.
 Add your own rules below the RobBnB config to override the rules it contains.
-[Read more about the flat configuration file cascade here](https://eslint.org/blog/2022/08/new-config-system-part-2/#goodbye-extends%2C-hello-flat-cascade).
+[Read about the flat configuration file cascade here](https://eslint.org/blog/2022/08/new-config-system-part-2/#goodbye-extends%2C-hello-flat-cascade).

 ```js
 const config = [